guidocella/eloquent-populator/readme.md

 ]);
 ```

-The model received by the closures will have non-callable attributes and callable attributes of columns that come before in the database already set.
+The model received by the closures will have non-closure attributes and closure attributes of columns that come before in the database already set.

 You can also pass an array of functions as the 4th argument and they'll be called before the model's insertion.